 Loons are aquatic birds known as excellent divers and can dive to 60m (200 feet).
 They can keep submerged for as long as several minutes, although most dives last up to a minute.

 There are five species of loons, and all can be found in the U.S. and Canada.
 These are the red-throated loon, Pacific loon, common loon, yellow-billed loon, and Arctic loon.

 The position of their legs makes them excellent swimmers, and their webbed feet are used as paddles.
 Diving is propelled by their feet only, although they will occasionally use their wings to maneuver.

-Loons can change their specific gravity so that they can swim low in the water.
-This is achieved by expelling air from their lungs and through compression of their plumage.
+Loons can change their specific gravity to swim low in the water.
+This is achieved by expelling air from their lungs and compressing their plumage.

 Loons feed on fish, and their bills are excellent for this.
 A loons bill is shaped differently from ducks or geese.
-Their bills are sharply-pointed and are never hooked at the tip.
+Their accounts are sharply pointed and are never hooked at the tip.

 Loons spend their time on the water; in summer, they spend time on lakes, and in winter, they prefer coastal waters.

-Due to their legs set back on their body, they are not suited for life on land and have trouble standing.
-Moving around on land, they either push themselves along on their breast or are semi-erect.
+Due to their legs being set back on their body, they are not suited for life on land and have trouble standing.
+Moving around on the ground, they either push themselves along on their breast or are semi-erect.

 Loons have plumage that is waterproof and insulating to allow them to stay in the water.

 Modern loons are much smaller than their ancestors, who stood up to 2 meters tall in the Upper Cretaceous period.
-However, they still have a strong resemblance to the toothed Hesperonis regalis, a large-toothed bird.
+However, they still closely resemble the toothed Hesperonis regalis, a large-toothed bird.

 Loons can fly, although most species cannot take off from land.
 They generally need a long lake to take off, but once in the air can fly at speeds of 110 km/h (70mph).
-Loons cannot fly all year, however, and after molting their flight feathers, they become flightless.
+Loons cannot pass all year, but they become flightless after molting their flight feathers.